Research

 Measurement in the Age of LLMs

-Much of social science is centered around terms like “ideology” or “power”, which generally elude precise definition, and whose contextual meanings are trapped in surrounding language.
-This paper explores the use of large language models (LLMs) to flexibly navigate the conceptual clutter inherent to social scientific measurement tasks.
+Much of social science is centered around terms like "ideology" or "power", which generally elude precise definition, and whose contextual meanings are trapped in surrounding language.
+We employ LLMs to flexibly navigate the conceptual clutter inherent to social scientific measurement tasks.
 We elicit ideological scales of both legislators and text, which accord closely to established methods and our own judgement.

 Learn more →